ComputerVisionFans/CellNetUML/README.md

 ### Evaluate Cellyolo performance on [Sezary Syndrome Dataset](https://github.com/Johnny-liqiang/CellNetUML/tree/master/HDSS) with Saliency Map

-In order to better visualizetheperformance of the cellyolo and demonstrate the necnecessity of cellyolo, we wrote saliency script to generated attention map.
-ResNet18 puts more attention on outside of ROI, while VGG and our Net more focus on ROI.
-Cellyolo playing a important role in eliminating the artifacts, enforcing the models more focus on the cell itself.
+To better visualize the performance of the cellyolo and demonstrate the necessity of cellyolo, we wrote a saliency script to generate an attention map.
+ResNet18 puts more attention on the outside of ROI, while VGG and our Net focus more on ROI.
+Cellyolo is playing a vital role in eliminating the artifacts, enforcing the models more focus on the cell itself.

 **Note:**
 - For more attention maps see [saliencymap folder](https://github.com/Johnny-liqiang/CellNetUML/tree/master/saliencymap).